 - be highly proficient in English, as demonstrated in a personal interview or the results of a standardized test;

-- be committed to enrolling in high school or university in Cyprus in fall 2019, following completion of the institute;
+- be committed to enrolling in high school or university in Cyprus in the fall following completion of the institute;

 - demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;

 - indicate a serious interest in learning about the United States;

 - demonstrate a high level of academic achievement, indicated by academic grades, awards, and recommendations;

 - demonstrate a commitment to community and extracurricular activities;